alec-dj/alec-dj.github.io/_posts/2026-03-05-Finding-Prime-Numbers-With-Python.md

 **difference_update** works in a way that will update one set to only include the values that are *different* from those in a second set.

-To use this, we put our initial set and then apply the difference update with our multiples:
+To use this, we put our initial set and then apply difference update with our multiples:

 ```ruby
 number_range.difference_update(multiples)